 Your traumatic brain injury (TBI) could cost you hundreds of thousands of dollars – if not more – over the course of your life.
 That’s not something you should have to handle on your own.
 Don’t let the person (or parties) who caused your brain injury to get away without paying you the money you deserve.

 Stephens Law Firm, PLLC will work hard to secure compensation for all of your damages, which might include money for:

 - Medical bills, including hospitalization, surgery, medication, medical devices, and follow-up care

 - Reduced earning capacity

 - Loss of enjoyment of life, and more.

 If a loved one has died because of a brain injury they sustained in a Fort Worth accident, you may also be entitled to compensation through a wrongful death lawsuit.
 This can include money for burial and funeral expenses, as well as lost financial support your loved one would have provided if they survived.

-Our Fort Worth Brian Injury Lawyers Are Here For You
+Our Fort Worth Brain Injury Lawyer Is Here For You

 Did you sustain a brain injury in an accident in Fort Worth, TX?
 Has a loved one died unexpectedly because their brain injury was so severe?
-Give the experienced and compassionate brain injury attorneys at Stephens Law Firm, PLLC a call today to learn more about how we can help you fight to secure a substantial monetary award.
+Give the experienced and compassionate brain injury attorney at Stephens Law Firm, PLLC a call today to learn more about how he can help you fight to secure a substantial monetary award.

-There’s too much at stake to not call our Tarrant County law office for a free consultation today.
+There’s too much at stake to not contact our Tarrant County law office for a free consultation today.